 ‘Unavoidable and extraordinary circumstances’

 means any circumstances which are unusual and/or unforeseeable which are beyond the control of Virgin Holidays, the consequence of which could not have been avoided even if all due care had been exercised, including (but not limited to) war or threat of war; riot; civil strife; hostilities; political unrest; government action; industrial dispute; natural or other disaster; nuclear incident; terrorist activity; weather conditions; closure of airports; fire; flood; drought; re-scheduling or cancellation of flights or alteration of the airline or aircraft type by an airline and technical problems with transportation and all similar events outside our control.
-Changes occurring because of the recommendation of governments, international organisation, police or the foreign and commonwealth office; and all similar events outside of our control.
+Changes occurring because of the recommendation of governments, international organisation, police or the Foreign, Commonwealth and Development Office ; and all similar events outside of our control.

 the following are examples when made before departure: